Four House Members are Violating Federal Ethics Laws With Missing Financial Disclosures

 Reps.
 George Latimer of New York, Troy Nehls of Texas and Val Hoyle of Oregon.
 Ted Shaffrey/AP; Tom Williams/CQ Roll Call via AP; Don Ryan/AP

 Reps.
-Val Hoyle of Oregon, Jared Huffman of California, George Latimer of New York, Tony Wied of Wisconsin and Troy Nehls of Texas have yet to submit their yearly disclosures covering their personal financial activities during 2024, as required by the Ethics in Government Act and and Stop Trading on Congressional Knowledge (STOCK) Act.
+Val Hoyle of Oregon, Jared Huffman of California, George Latimer of New York, and Troy Nehls of Texas have yet to submit their yearly disclosures covering their personal financial activities during 2024, as required by the Ethics in Government Act and Stop Trading on Congressional Knowledge (STOCK) Act.

 The laws seek to curb financial conflicts of interest, defend against insider trading and enhance government transparency.